ScottMaclure/bcass/README.md

 [sudo] gem install sass compass zurb-foundation sass-globbing
 ```

-Note: May remove some of these dependencies later.
+Note: May remove some of these dependencies later, for example just dropping zurb's sass directly into the project.
+At this point, ruby will remain a dependency due to sass.

+Windows users: you may need to install ruby devkit to install native implementations of gems.
+Else you may end up with different output.

 ### Apache vhost